Abhijeet-Katiyar/Summer/Presentation.md

 + In this dataset we have
     -   DatetimeIndex
     -   6 columns
-    - 1987 entries in each column
+    - 1987 entries in each columns
     - No null values

 ---